Baschdl/CloserLookFewShot/README.md

 This repo contains the reference source code for the paper [A Closer Look at Few-shot Classification](https://arxiv.org/abs/1904.04232) in International Conference on Learning Representations (ICLR 2019).
 In this project, we provide a integrated testbed for a detailed empirical study for few-shot classification.
 With additions for our project work in the lecture [Optimization for machine learning](https://edu.epfl.ch/coursebook/en/optimization-for-machine-learning-CS-439) at EPFL.

-To reproduce our experiments run [Determine_additional_iterations.ipynb](https://github.com/Baschdl/CloserLookFewShot/blob/master/Determine_additional_iterations.ipynb) and [Experiments.ipynb](https://github.com/Baschdl/CloserLookFewShot/blob/master/Experiments.ipynb).
+To reproduce our experiments run [Experiments.ipynb](https://github.com/Baschdl/CloserLookFewShot/blob/master/Experiments.ipynb) on Colab.
+Or
+Clone this repo to local and run locally.

 ## Citation
 If you find our code useful, please consider citing our work using the bibtex: